-This Policy defines credit hour at Post University in accordance with applicable federal and state regulations.
-This policy describes the relationship between instructional contact hours and credit awards, as well as defines engaged academic time at the University.
+This policy defines a credit hour in accordance with applicable federal and state regulations.
+This policy describes the relationship between instructional contact hours and credit awards, as well as defines engaged academic time.

-Post University offers a variety of learning modalities: main campus, semester-based courses; main campus, accelerated courses; accelerated online courses; hybrid site courses; blended courses; independent studies and internships; and experiential learning.
-Regardless of modality or type of course, students are responsible for engaging in 45 hours of academic learning time for each credit of a course.
+Post University offers a variety of learning modalities including Main Campus semester-based courses and accelerated courses, accelerated online courses, hybrid site courses, blended courses, independent studies and internships, and experiential learning.
+Regardless of modality or type of course, students are responsible for engaging in 45 contact hours of academic learning time for each credit of a course during a semester or term.

-16-week semester
+16-Week Semester

 In a 16-week semester, a credit hour is an academic unit earned for 55 minutes per week of classroom instruction coupled with two hours per week of outside study.
 Typically, for a three-credit-hour semester course, there is an expectation of three hours of in class learning and six hours of outside study for a total of nine hours of academic work per week.
-For a blended 16-week course, there is an expectation for in class and outside study to total nine hours per week.
-Over the course of 45 sessions, there are 135 hours of engaged academic time per three-credit-hour semester course.
+For a blended 16-week course, there is an expectation for in class and outside s study to total nine hours per week.
+Over the course of 45 sessions, there are 136 hours of engaged academic time per three-credit-hour semester course.

-8-week module
+8-Week Term

 In an eight-week, 3 credit-hour course, there is an expectation of 17 hours of engaged academic work per week.
-In an eightweek 3 credit-hour site course, there is an expectation of three hours of in class learning and 14 hours of outside study for a total of 17 hours of academic work per week.
+In an eight-week 3 credit-hour site course, there is an expectation of three hours of in class learning and 14 hours of outside study for a total of 17 hours of academic work per week.
 For a blended 8-week course, there is an expectation for in class and outside study to total 17 hours per week.
-Over the course of 8 weeks, regardless of modality, there are 135 hours of engaged academic time per three-credit hour accelerated course.
+Over the course of 8 weeks, regardless of modality, there are 136 hours of engaged academic time per three-credit hour accelerated course.

-Independent Study, Internship, or PLA
+Independent Study, Internship, or Prior Learning Assessment

-In either an independent study or internship, there is an expectation that students will engage in academic work totaling 135 hours per 3-credit course, regardless of modality.

-At its discretion, the University may award credit hours for learning acquired outside the institution, such as Prior Learning Assessment (PLA).
+In either an independent study or internship, there is an expectation that students will engage in academic work totaling 136 hours per 3-credit course, regardless of modality.
+At its discretion, Post University may award credit hours for learning acquired outside the institution, such as Prior Learning Assessment.
 When such credit is allowed, it may be used to satisfy degree requirements or to reduce the total number of remaining hours required for a degree.

-10.2 Grade Point Average (GPA) Computation
+10.2 Grade Point Average Computation

-A student's term Grade Point Average (GPA) is calculated by dividing the total quality points by the total number of graded credit hours attempted with an earned grade of A-F. The Cumulative Grade Point Average (CGPA) is based on all course work completed to date.
+A student's term grade point average is calculated by dividing the total quality points by the total number of graded credit hours hours attempted with an earned grade of A-F. The cumulative grade point average is based on all course work completed to date.